jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 $$ \hat{A} $$ has the nice property of being the rank t matrix that has the Frobenius-norm closest to A, so $$ \hat{A} $$ is a good approximation of A if t is large enough.

 # SVD on a fully connected layer
-A fully connected layer essentially does matrix multiplication of its input by a matrix A, and then adds a bias b: $$ Ax+b $$ We can take the SVD of A, and keep only the first t singular values.
+A fully connected layer essentially does matrix multiplication of its input by a matrix A, and then adds a bias b:

+$$ Ax+b $$.

+We can take the SVD of A, and keep only the first t singular values.

 $$ (U_{nxt}S_{txt}V^T_{mxt})x + b $$ = $$ U_{nxt} ( S_{txt}V^T_{mxt} x ) + b $$

-Instead of a single fully connected layer, we can implement this as two smaller ones:
+Instead of a single fully connected layer, this guides us how to implement it as two smaller ones:
 - The first one will have a shape of mxt, will have no bias, and its weights will be taken from $$ S_{txt}V^T $$.
 - The second one will have a shape of txn, will have a bias equal to b, and its weights will be taken from $$ U $$.